 - Add the squash and bring the curry back to a boil; turn down the heat and simmer gently for 5-7 minutes or until the squash is soft but not mushy.

-- Season with fish sauce and sugar to taste (personally, I don’t add sugar as I think the squash adds enough sweetness to the dish).
+- Season with fish sauce and sugar to taste (I either don't add any sugar or only a minuscule amount, as I think the squash adds enough sweetness to the dish).

-- Stir in the basil leaves and and kaffir lime leaves, and take the pot off the heat immediately.
+- Stir in the basil leaves and makrut lime leaves; take the pot off the heat immediately.
 Serve warm with steamed Jasmine rice.